Are you wondering how to manage your backlinks? Do you struggle with developing an effective backlink management process?

 Analyzing such content further could yield insight into what makes them consider this content link-worthy.
 Replicating that on other pages could increase their chances of acquiring more organic links.

-As mentioned above, a platform allows you to combine dispersed data and insights from multiple sources into one place.
-In this case, you could combine fresh link data with content performance and social sharing for additional insights into:
+A platform allows you to combine dispersed data and insights from multiple sources into one place.
+In this case, you could combine fresh link data with other data points for additional insights into:

 - Which of your existing pages to promote further to gain more links